 All services at The Tree House are free of charge.
 We do not bill your insurance company.

 Yes.
-If we believe a child would benefit from additional services, we will make a recommendation.
+If we believe a child would beneﬁt from additional services, we will make arrangements.

 You or your child are always welcome to call our Child Abuse Pediatrician or Nurse to discuss the child’s health and well-being if any questions arise later.
 We understand this process may be overwhelming for both parent and child.
 You can call us anytime and we will be happy to address all questions & concerns.